ThierryBourbon/sfr_decoder_ha/README.md

 This flow is built around 2 websocket nodes.

-You will need to enter the address of your decoder inside these nodes
+You will need to enter the address of your decoder inside these nodes  and lws-bidirectional-protocol in Subprotocol field

 ![image-20220326221030617](image-20220326221030617.png)